 When it comes to domestic violence, sometimes the signs aren't so obvious.
 Whether it's physical or emotional or otherwise, when one person scares, hurts, or continually puts down the other person, it is not ok.
-We all deserve to feel safe, respected, and empowered in our relationships (with romantic partners, friends, family, our colleagues).
-That said, if anything below has happened to you or you resonate with the signs in some way, there are resources available to keep you safe and help you––or someone you know––navigate abusive situations.
+According to the Legal Information Institute at Cornell University, abuse is defined as "physically, sexually, or mentally injuring a person."
+We all deserve to feel safe, respected, and empowered in our relationships (with romantic partners, friends, family, and colleagues).
+If anything below has happened to you or the signs resonate in some way, there are resources available to keep you safe and help you or someone you know navigate abusive situations.

 Common Misconceptions About Domestic Violence

 Abuse comes in many forms, not just physical.
 It can also be emotional, psychological, verbal, and sexual.
 The thing is, an abuser may at first be personable and affectionate before slowly chipping away at your self-esteem and backing you into a corner, away from family and friends.
-That's what makes it so difficult to get away, or to "just call the police," according to experts.
+That's what makes it so difficult to get away or to "just call the police," according to experts.